Kansas Layoffs — December 2012

 |---|---|---|---|---|

-The largest notice was filed by TriWest Healthcare Alliance Corp at its Phoenix facility, reporting 22 affected workers.
+Leading the list was TriWest Healthcare Alliance at its Kansas facility, reporting 22 affected workers.
 Boeing followed with 5 workers.

-The trends suggest a easing in workforce disruptions across Kansas, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across Kansas, with filings falling below both recent and year-ago levels.
 The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Kansas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kansas WARN notices, browse layoffs by state, or download the full dataset.